khalid-hussain/shaheen/chap12.md

 ground.

 Al-Zaghairi's army waited for his signal.
-Al-Zaghairi shouted "Allahu Akbar" as he raised his lance and the mujahideen of Malaga attacked Abu Abdullah's army like a storm.
+Al-Zaghairi shouted "Allahu Akbar" as he raised his lance and the mujāhidīn of Malaga attacked Abu Abdullah's army like a storm.

 After an hour the battalion of nation-sellers was heading towards Granada